 This blog was started in 2008 as an action research diary to support my PHD and other research.
 It still serves that purpose but has also become the place where I ‘think in public’ and try to capture the events, literature and conversations that influence my thinking.
-I have recently had my viva and am currently doing corrections on my thesis (which means I passed!) and I know that I would not have been able to do so without the discipline and ‘publicness’ of the blogging.
+I have now (successfully!) completed my PHD and one of the things I am working on is sorting a proper page on here so that people can see the finished object.

 As the CEX of Public-i my interests in terms of practice and research are connected as in both roles I am truing to make sense of the impact of digital and networked technologies on society and specifically on government and democracy.
 This means I get to combine theory with practice as my day job and actually see how some of these research ideas work in practice.
 My contact details are on the Public-i site if you want to connect to ‘work me’.
 You can also find me on twitter as @curiousc